AndresRicoM/axol/README.md

 - Upload sketch
 - Reset device.
 Toggle switch to opposite position and presss the reset button.

-<h1>Device Registration<h1>
+<h1>Device Registration</h1>

 Each device needs to be individually registered.
-You can register all devices at <http://blindspot.media.mit.edu/homehubweb/registration.html>.
+You can register all devices [here](http://blindspot.media.mit.edu/homehubweb/registration.html).

 All sensors must be paired with a Homehub that has been previously registered.